jacquesvcritien/fyp/README.md

 1. <b>BTCprices_cleaner.ipynb</b> - Used to clean the prices dataset.
-More specifically, it sets the timestamp to UTC and removes the Open, Gigh and Low values.
+More specifically, it sets the timestamp to UTC and removes the Open, High and Low values.
 2. <b>data_grouper.ipynb</b> - Used to group the lagged dataset hourly or daily
 3. <b>data_lag_creator.ipynb</b> - Used to create lagged datasets
 4. <b>english_tweets_extractor.ipynb</b> - Used to remove duplicates and non-English tweets